allegro/blog/_posts/2021-07-14-How-to-turn-on-TypeScript-strict-mode-in-specific-files.md

 Imagine you have to migrate your JavaScript project to TypeScript.
 It’s fairly simple to convert one file from JS to TS, but if you want to take type checking to the next level (going for TypeScript’s strict mode) it is not that easy.
-The only solution you have is turning on strict mode for the whole project resulting in thousands of errors.
+The only solution you have is turning on strict mode for the whole project which may result in thousands of errors.
 For most projects that are not strict yet, it would take quite a bit of time and effort to fix all the strict errors at once.

-### Turning strict-mode in development only?
+## Turning strict-mode on in development only?

 You could think of turning on strict mode during development, catching strict errors that way, and then turning it off before pushing your changes, but this approach has a few downsides.

-1. You’ve got to remember to change the `tsconfig.json` every time you make changes — without automation, this could get tedious.
+1. You’ve got to remember to change `tsconfig.json` every time you make changes — without automation, this could get tedious.
 2. It won’t work in your CI pipeline
 3. It will show errors in files you don’t want to make strict yet